 Nailing Cold OutreachGetting cold outreach right is tough.
 Really tough.
 Just think about how many emails you dismiss every day.
 If you’re like most people, you ignore a whopping 65% of your inbox and as little as 10% of LinkedIn InMail messages receive a response.

 Getting cold outreach right is tough.
 Really tough.
 Just think about how many emails you dismiss every day.
 If you’re like most people, you ignore a whopping 65% of your inbox and as little as 10% of LinkedIn InMail messages receive a response.
+In order to see success longterm, having a stable hiring funnel is critical to the process.
 This means recruiters have an incredibly challenging task on their hands.
 How do you get candidates to open your messages, let alone respond to them?

 Well, one thing recruiters have going for them is that most outbound candidate sourcing emails are extremely generic and unmemorable.
 And when you’re up against a sea of dull, uninspiring messages, you stand out.
 Of course, this is hard to do in practice, but we’ve got it down to a science.
 Below, we outline eight components of an outreach message that’s bound to bring in some whales.